A

 density the amount of mass per unit volume

-destructive interference the superposition of two waves that are exactly out of step to
+destructive interference the superposition of two waves that are exactly out

 produce cancellation of the disturbance